 The Bible is a collection of writings written by dozens of people (many unknown), in dozens of places, over the span of around a thousand years.
 It tells one grand narrative (that eventually leads us to Jesus), but by means of differing viewpoints and varied theologies.
 Though the content may vary from Bible to Bible, they all have something in common: the old and new testaments.

 The Old Testament, sometimes referred to as the Hebrew Scriptures, is a collection of narratives, poetry, and wisdom literature written by the ancient Israelites.
-Originally retold orally, it was finally canonized and written down sometime around 600 BC and settled into its current form in the second century AD.
+Originally retold orally, it started to be written down sometime around 600 BC and settled into its current form in the second century AD.
 The New Testament, sometimes referred to as the Christian Scriptures, are a collection of letters, writings, and narratives written by the Early Church.
 These narratives and letters eventually became canonized in the 4th century AD.

 Where Did the Old Testament Come From?